-The projected route takes Mahi from east to west, from Europe to the Caribbean.
-To our knowledge this will be the first time an autonomous unmanned surface vessel crosses the Atlantic Ocean.
+The projected route takes Mahi from east to west, from mainland Europe (A Coruna, Spain) to the Caribbean (Pointe-a-Pitre, Guadeloupe).

-Starting in France, the first challenge is to cross the heavy traffic from and to western Europe.
+Starting in A Coruna, Spain, the first challenge is to cross the heavy traffic from and to western Europe.
 Mahi will cross one of the heaviest marine traffic areas on the globe.

 After dipping down, Mahi will direct its bow towards the west to reach the warm waters of the Caribbean.